Norway and the United States continue to cooperate closely in the following areas:

 - Middle East: Norway chairs the Ad-Hoc Liaison Committee (AHLC) to coordinate donor support to the Palestinian Authority and contributed $105 million to the Palestinian Authority in 2013, including $55 million in support of Palestinian economic development.

 - Syrian Humanitarian Aid: The United States and Norway continue to provide significant aid to address the conflict in Syria.
 Since 2011, Norway has provided over $404 million NOK to address the conflict.
-As of January 2015, the U.S. government has provided over $3.046 billion in humanitarian assistance.
+The U.S. government has provided over $3.046 billion in humanitarian assistance.

 - Human Rights: The United States and Norway continue to collaborate to promote respect for human rights in a number of multinational fora, including the UN Human Rights Council.
 Both the United States and Norway have made statements condemning violence against women, calling for freedom of expression and denouncing the humanitarian situation in Syria.